xtay2/Pseudocode-Interpreter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to minimise annoying/unexpected behaviour.
+about: Create a report to reduce unexpected behaviour in future versions.
 title: ''
 labels: 'bug'
 assignees: 'xtay2'